homan-uppu/writing/Essays/On college/Why college is outdated.md

 As more skills make the shift from non-creative to creative, we'll see a similar power law distribution of talent, and therefore similar hiring dynamics.
 ### Why colleges can't adapt

-To understand this, we need to first clarify what the ideal system would be to train a mind that can thrive in a world with a high bar for creativity.

-Fortunately, we have thousands of years of history of training people in creative skills, that we can learn from.

-College as we know it was designed for the industrial age: to offer a standardized education so that people can perform a standardized, non-creative job.
-That's what most of the economy was built on for most of human history.

-1. It takes time.
-2. Learn by doing.
-3. High quality, personalized feedback.
-4. Community

-**(This section should generalize college to any kind of tuition-based education system).**

-The economics simply don't support it because the incentives don't exit.
-These systems, even when high quality education, don't scale to the world because of the numbers.

-(TODO: reference Austen Allred's point about how they can't increase the course duration because it would be too expensive).

-**Elite programs will continue to exist, but tough to scale due to cost**.
-99.99% of higher education will fail to train the creative minds.

-- But their power will diminish. **Will be training for researchers, and regulated domains**.
-- Artificial scarcity and a stupidly high bar for entrance is still valuable.
-But cost of education is prohibitively high.
-Elite institutions don't have the market pressure to perform.
-- Not because of the content -> MOOCs proved this.
-- Not because of "research".
-- Because of the curated student body via an artificially difficult admissions process, personalized feedback (this is actually quite important).

-I think the elites will continue to be valuable, but they're < 1% of the education system, so in a sense, they don't even matter in the grand scheme of things.

-But they can't scale because the content isn't what's valuable.
-It's the scarcity, the student body, and the personalized feedback - which are incredibly difficult to scale.

-The average college education sucks, and the best won't scale because they can't.

-**Misaligned incentives**.
 ### Yet, college is tough to displace

 If it can't adapt, then why is college **still** the primary path for most young people?